 (Smokers welcomed - Outside available for smoking)

-N.B. .........We have some great reviews from some wonderful helpers who have easily and happily settled here by just helping out as they would do in their own family, and we ask you to please read our reply to the one-star review - Click on 'View Host's Reply to this Review' .
+N.B. .......We have some great reviews from all those wonderful helpers who have easily and happily settled here by just helping out as they would do in their own family, and we ask you to please read our reply to the one-star review - Click on 'View Host's Reply to this Review' .
 To be fair to future helpers, we want to draw their attention to the review. - Below are extracts from emails from other Helpers and other Hosts' points of view.

 "Sounds serious, but I hope you not to lose your confidence on other helpers, and of course, I wouldn't change my mind to visit you or feel worried!